benchristel/mydocs/scrolls/00-boot-sector.md

 alert("My name is Ozymandias, King of Kings; look on my works, ye mighty, and despair!");
 ```

-You can put whatever text you want in place of the Ozymandias line; as long as it's wrapped in quotes, it should work just fine.
+You can put whatever text you want in place of the Ozymandias line.
+As long as it's wrapped in quotes, it should work just fine.